kotolex/checking/README.md

 ```
 There are few parameters for run in terminal:

-**-o options.json**  tells to look at the file options.json for test-suite parameters.
+**-o options.json**  tells looking at the file options.json for test-suite parameters.
 If specified, **-d** and **-f** options will be ignored!

 **-g** just generates default .json file for your options!
 If specified, all other options will be ignored!